#24: Happy Fall! (in more ways than one!)

 (Thank you, adrenaline!)
 I actually thought about working out, ha!
 Of course I did; have we met?!

 Then, RN Shannyn reminded Stubborn Shannyn that her ankle just popped about three minutes ago and to rest it regardless.
+I got up again and realized I could barely walk and the pain was setting in nicely.
 I grabbed an ice pack and iced it for 20 minutes while listening to a guided meditation (good use of time!)
 I committed to taking two days off from exercise and to cancel my dance lesson this week.
-The pain returned while icing, but

 I chose to breathe positive energy and thoughts to my ankle, acknowledging the pain and appreciating what it meant: